Amsterdam on a Budget: 7 Ways to Save in Amsterdam

 4. Skip the expensive guided tours

 Amsterdam has some of the most interesting museums to visit such as Rijksmuseum, Van Gogh Museum and Anna Frank House.
 These places are well structured and offer exciting panels with tons of information for you so you can skip the sometimes too expensive guided tours.
+This is a great tip for exploring Amsterdam on a budget.

 5. Avoid tourist traps and keep it authentic